jramassamy/dydx-example/README.md

 !IMPORTANT: If **Visual Studio & Python** dependencies are not installed:

 Reinstall your Node.js tool (same version), but this time check **CHOCOLATEY** Installation  (it will init python .env setup and Visual Studio etc, if on Windows).

+If you use NestJS, a Dockerfile example is available